 Young Workers Tend to Work in Leisure and Hospitality or Retail

 But because there are other jobs that pay better than minimum wage, workers with the ability to do so will generally seek better paychecks elsewhere.
-That may be one reason why, according to WVR, the younger age group has a substantially larger annual turnover rate (61.9 percent in Q2 2016) than other age groups.
+That may be one reason why, according to the WVR, the 16-24 age group has a substantially larger annual turnover rate (63 percent in Q2 2018) than other age groups.

 High Wage Growth Is Less Important than Higher Pay

-These workers recognize, because it has been burned into their brains since preschool, that the path to better pay leads through college or trade school.
+These workers recognize this because it has been burned into their brains since preschool that the path to better pay leads through college or trade school.
 So they will take that path in the hopes that the relative wage increase they receive upon securing their first post-collegiate job will make them forget all about $10/hour paychecks.